-(1) Within this range, adjustment pitches for mounting the low-positioned drawbar cross member are so in the inde characteristics.
+- (1) Within this range, adjustment pitches for mounting the low-positioned drawbar cross member are 50 mm.
+Moving the coupling further to the rear, in combination with the use of mid-axle trailers, may have an adverse effect on the ride characteristics.
 Also take note of statutory requirements, which may differ from country to country.
-In case of doubt, DAF should be contacted.
-(2) Within this range, adjustment pitches for mounting the low-positioned drawbar cross member are 22 mm.
-One of six possible Y-positions can be ordered ex-factory, see the following table in this paragraph for the possibilities and their corresponding selection code numbers.

-(3) FA CF65 chassis from production week 0513 onwards are not included.

-(4) (G)V = Low deck chassis type (previously referred to as High Volume chassis).
+In case of doubt, DAF should be contacted. - (2) Within this range, adjustment pitches for mounting the low-positioned drawbar cross member are 22 mm.
+One of six possible Y-positions can be ordered ex-factory, see the following table in this paragraph for the possibilities and their corresponding - (3) FA CF65 chassis from production week 0513 onwards are not included. - (4) (G)V = Low deck chassis type (previously referred to as High Volume chassis).
 (5) Delevery of the lowered drawbar cross member for the FAS chassis on POV request only.